-Sources: You can contract salmonellosis by consuming raw and undercooked eggs, undercooked poultry and meat, contaminated raw fruits and vegetables (such as sprouts and melons), as well as unpasteurized milk and other dairy products.
-It also can be transmitted through contact with infected animals or infected food handlers who have no washed their hands after using the bathroom.
+Sources: You can contract salmonellosis by consuming raw and undercooked eggs, undercooked poultry and meat, contaminated raw fruits and vegetables (such as sprouts and melons), as well as raw milk and other dairy products that are made with unpasteurized milk.
+It also can be transmitted through contact with infected animals or infected food handlers who have not washed their hands after using the bathroom.

-Prevention: Cook foods such as eggs, poultry and ground beef thoroughly to recommended temperatures.
+Prevention: Cook foods such as eggs, poultry and ground beef, thoroughly, to their recommended internal temperatures.
 Wash raw fruit and vegetables before peeling, cutting or eating.
-Avoid unpasteurized dairy products and raw or uncooked meats, poultry and seafood.
+Avoid unpasteurized dairy products and raw or undercooked meats, poultry and seafood.
 Wash hands often, especially after handling raw meat or poultry.
 Clean kitchen surfaces and avoid cross-contamination.

 Clostridium perfringens, also known as C. perfringens, is very common in our environment.
 It can multiply very quickly under ideal conditions.
 Infants, young children and older adults are most at risk.